zoten/elixir-for-a-better-world/README.md

 Because I need positive vibes.
 Because I need to know there's something worth fighting for.

-Because the Elixir community is so kind, diverse and inclusive I know there must be a lot of projects expressing this.
+Because the [Elixir](https://elixir-lang.org/) community is so kind, diverse and inclusive I know there must be a lot of projects expressing this.

 Because maybe you're looking for a new job, why not joining the good guys?

 ## How?

 Started by a small Twitter "[survey](https://twitter.com/zoten_deschain/status/1490436544221614081)", directly to this repo.
+First help and contributions by the awesome [Elixir Forum](https://elixirforum.com/t/elixir-for-a-better-world/45910).
 Categories are my own choice of the moment and are subject to change (and feedback!)

 ## Let's make it better!